sahilrupani/hermes-agent-railway-template/README.md

 - **Custom skill building** — the agent creates skills from experience and refines them the more you use it
 - **Multi-model routing** — route to 200+ models through OpenRouter, Nous Portal, NVIDIA NIM, OpenAI or a custom OpenAI-compatible endpoint
 - **Data ownership** — keep conversation history, learned skills and API keys on infrastructure you control instead of a vendor's servers

+## How Hermes Agent Compares (vs OpenClaw and Other Agents)

+If you are weighing Hermes Agent against alternatives like OpenClaw, the differences come down to ownership and learning:

+- **Self-hosted, not hosted** — Hermes runs entirely on your own Railway account.
+Conversation history, learned skills and Honcho memory stay in your `/opt/data` volume, never a vendor's cloud.
+- **Self-improving** — Hermes builds and refines its own skills from experience rather than running a fixed, static toolset.
+- **Model-agnostic** — route across 200+ models (OpenRouter, Nous Portal, NVIDIA NIM, OpenAI, or any OpenAI-compatible endpoint) instead of being locked to a single provider.
+- **Open-source and portable** — the agent and this deployment template are open-source and run on any Docker host, so you are never locked in.

 ## Dependencies for Hermes Agent Hosting